mongodb/specifications/source/index-management.rst

 Operation Parameters
 --------------------

 All drivers MUST include the specified parameters in each operation, with the exception of the options parameter which is OPTIONAL.
+As of 3.4 (see https://jira.mongodb.org/browse/SERVER-769) the server validates options passed to the createIndexes command -- drivers should be aware when testing that passing arbitrary options when the driver does not validate them could fail on the server.

 Naming
 ------